felixhammerl/bookworm/README.md

 Bus 001 Device 011: ID 072f:2200 Advanced Card Systems, Ltd ACR122U
 ```

-Remember the `072f:2200` part.
+Remember the `072f:2200` part, just be aware that your values may be different!
 This is the first part is the vendor ID and the second the device ID.
 We need to add this to the udev rules.

 The following commands should do the trick: